danilop/yas3fs/README.md

     It allows to mount an S3 bucket (or a part of it) as a local folder.
     For maximum speed all data read from S3 is cached locally on the node.
+    Access to file content is provided during the download from S3 using buffers.
     SNS notifications are used to update other nodes that something has changed on S3 and they need to invalidate their cache.
     Notifications can be listened using HTTP or SQS endpoints.
     With buffering enabled (the default) files can be accessed during the download from S3.
-    If the cache grows to its maximum size the least accessed files are removed.
+    If the cache grows to its maximum size the less recently accessed files are removed.
-    AWS credentials can be passed using AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY environmental variables.
+    AWS credentials can be passed using AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environmental variables.
     In an EC2 instance a IAM role can be used to give access to S3/SNS/SQS resources.

     Options:
       -h, --help           show this help message and exit --url=URL            the S3 path to mount in s3://BUCKET/PATH format, PATH can be empty, can contain subfolders and is created on first mount if not found in the BUCKET --region=REGION      AWS region to use for SNS/SQS (default is us-east-1) --topic=ARN          SNS topic ARN
       --hostname=HOST      hostname to listen to SNS HTTP notifications --ec2-hostname       get public hostname from EC2 instance metadata (overrides '--hostname')
       --port=N             TCP port to listen to SNS HTTP notifications --queue=NAME         SQS queue name, a new queue is created if it doesn't exist
       --new-queue          create a new SQS queue that is deleted on unmount (overrides '--queue', queue name is BUCKET-PATH-ID with alphanumeric characters only)
       --queue-wait=N       SQS queue wait time in seconds (using long polling, 0 to disable, default is 0 seconds)
       --queue-polling=N    SQS queue polling interval in seconds (default is 1 seconds)
       --cache-entries=N    max number of entries to cache (default is 1000000 entries)
+      --cache-mem-size=N   max size of the memory cache in MB (default is 1024 MB) --cache-disk-size=N  max size of the disk cache in MB (default is 10240 MB) --cache-path=PATH    local path to use for disk cache (default is '/tmp/yas3fs/BUCKET/PATH')
-      --cache-size=N     max size of the cache in MB (default is 1024 MB) --cache-check=N    interval between cache memory checks in seconds (default is 10 seconds)
+      --cache-on-disk=N    use disk (instead of memory) cache for files greather than the given size in MB (default is 100 MB) --cache-check=N      interval between cache memory checks in seconds (default is 10 seconds)
       --buffer-size=N      download buffer size in KB (0 to disable buffering, default is 10240 KB)
       --no-metadata        don't write user metadata on S3 to persist file system attr/xattr
       --prefetch           start downloading file content as soon as the file is discovered
       --id=ID              a unique ID identifying this node in a cluster (hostname, queue name or UUID Version 1 as per RFC 4122 are used if not provided)
       --log=FILE           the filename to use for logs --mkdir              create mountpoint if not found (create intermediate directories as required)
       -f, --foreground     run in foreground
       -d, --debug          print debug information (implies '-f')

 ### Notification Syntax & Use